Let Sonorities Ring

 ALLGEGENWART (OMNIPRESENCE document 1)

 concept Bonaventure Soh Bejeng Ndikung, Berno Odo Polzer

-savvy Contemporary and MaerzMusik – Festival for Time Issues
+produced by savvy Contemporary and MaerzMusik – Festival for Time Issues

 curators Antonia Alampi, Bonaventure Soh Bejeng Ndikung, Berno Odo Polzer, Elena Agudio